- Get link

 To Whom You Should Address Ibu?

-You should use this honorific title [ibu] to women who are older or young women who already have babies.
+You should use this honorific title [ibu] for women who are older or young women who already have babies.
 Ibu is usually used in a formal situation.

 Sometimes you will find that when you address someone with [ibu], she refuses to be called with that honorific title [ibu].
 She will tell you if she doesn't want to be called with that honorific title [ibu].
 Maybe it's because she still feels that she's young enough to be called with the honorific title [ibu].